-Center for Global Development 2055 L Street NW Washington, DC 20036 The Center for Global Development works to reduce global poverty and improve lives through innovative economic research that drives better policy and practice by the world's top decision makers.
+The Center for Global Development works to reduce global poverty www.cgdev.org better policy and practice by the world's top decision makers.
 Use and dissemination of this Working Paper is encouraged; however, reproduced copies may not be used for commercial purposes.
 Further usage is permitted under the terms of the Creative Commons License.